TouK/nussknacker/docs/MigrationGuide.md

   * Parameter `delegate` in `OverridingProcessStateDefinitionManager` has no default value, it should be provided explicitly.
   * There is additional validation when all processing types are reloaded from configuration: check if all processing types state definitions configuration is correct.
     (see comment in `ProcessStateDefinitionService`)
-* [#3997](https://github.com/TouK/nussknacker/pull/3997) Due to removal of deprecated field `subprocessVersions` migration of scenarios from and to remote environment, for
+* [#3997](https://github.com/TouK/nussknacker/pull/3997) Due to removal of deprecated field `fragmentVersions` migration of scenarios from and to remote environment, for
   Nussknacker version 1.9.0+ and older will not be possible.
 Use export and import as a workaround while working between older and newer version.